NVIDIA/DIGITS/README.md

-# DiGiTS (Deep GPU Training System)
+# DIGITS (Deep GPU Training System)

-DiGiTS is is a webapp for training deep learning models.
+DIGITS is is a webapp for training deep learning models.

 ## Installation

-DiGiTS is supported on Ubuntu 14.04.
-DiGits has successfully run on other Linux variants as well as OSX but at this time, only Ubuntu 14.04 is supported.
+DIGITS is supported on Ubuntu 14.04.
+DIGITS has successfully run on other Linux variants as well as OSX but at this time, only Ubuntu 14.04 is supported.

 ### Prerequisites
-DiGiTS has several dependencies.
+DIGITS has several dependencies.

 * CUDA
 * cuDNN library